gammapy/PyGamma15/tutorials/analysis-stats/README.md

 A full solution is given in [TutorialSolution.ipynb](https://github.com/gammapy/PyGamma15/blob/gh-pages/tutorials/analysis-stats/TutorialSolution.ipynb).
 This was handed out after the tutorial.
 If you're reviewing this at a later time, suggest you try implementing this yourself and not just look at the solution!

+While preparing this tutorial we discussed several options what to use as an example.
+We didn't flesh this out, but one idea was this [spectrum_chi2](https://github.com/gammapy/PyGamma15/blob/gh-pages/tutorials/analysis-stats/spectrum_chi2.ipynb) example, which we keep here in case it's useful as extra material or for future tutorials.